 In this environment, the traditional HealthTech business model, which is largely vertical, incrementally innovative, product-centric, and safe, no longer works.
 The days of adding a new feature to a widget, charging 5% more for it, hitting revenue targets, and doing it all over again are over.
 In fact, it’s creating commoditization.
 Our win/loss interviews with providers show that over 70% of sales now go to the lowest bidder.

 How must marketing strategies adapt?

 Remember, healthcare providers are in triage mode.
 Their hair is on fire.
 They are overwhelmed with transforming their clinical practice.
 If you’ve been transforming your company to better address their challenges, congratulations!
-But you are only halfway.
-Now your marketing needs to transform with it.
+But you are only halfway there.
+Now, your marketing needs to transform, too.